varnish/zipnish/docs/docker.rst

   **db_name** = microservice

-To quickly check that the container is up and running, you could connect to it directly with a Mysql client.
+To quickly check that the container is up and running, you can connect to it directly with a Mysql client.
 Retrieve the IP of your docker setup and connect to the mariadb instance as follows:

 .. code-block:: sh